Fruit Tree Borer (maroga melanostigma)

 Control and Treatment

-During the larval stages of the life cycle, the larvae are sheltered in tunnels so control by tree-injection using newer systemic insecticides that are Lepidopteran toxic is the only practical solution in a non-crop situation.
+During the larval stages of the life cycle, the larvae are sheltered in tunnels so control by tree-injection using Ema-Ject® which is Lepidopteran toxic is the only practical solution.

 Fruit tree borer damage can be mistakenly attributed to the Elm Bark Beetle, and standard methods such as soil injection or trunk injection with SilvaShield® (both Imidacloprid formulations) have been ineffective in controlling this pest.